Nigel Lawson: Expenses scandal

-Position on global warming
+Climate change

-Lawson is involved with the climate change denial movement, and believes that the impact of man-made global warming has been exaggerated.
+Lawson was involved with the climate change denial movement and believed that the impact of man-made global warming had been exaggerated.
+He was a highly active climate change denier and used what influence he had as a former cabinet minister and member of the lords to try to give his views greater traction.

 In 2004, along with six others, Lawson wrote a letter to The Times opposing the Kyoto Protocol and claiming that there were substantial scientific uncertainties surrounding climate change.
 In 2005, the House of Lords Economics Affairs Select Committee, with Lawson as a member, undertook an inquiry into climate change.
-In their report, the Committee recommended the HM Treasury take a more active role in climate policy, questioned the objectivity of the IPCC process, and suggested changes in the UK's contribution to future international climate change negotiations.
-The report cited a mismatch between the economic costs and benefits of climate policy, and also criticises the greenhouse gas emission reduction targets set in the Kyoto Protocol.
-In response to the report, Michael Grubb, Chief Economist of the Carbon Trust, wrote an article in Prospect magazine, defending the Kyoto Protocol and describing the committee's report as being "strikingly inconsistent".
+In their report, the committee recommended the HM Treasury take a more active role in climate policy, questioned the objectivity of the IPCC process, and suggested changes in the UK's contribution to future international climate change negotiations.
+The report cited a mismatch between the economic costs and benefits of climate policy and also criticised the greenhouse gas emission reduction targets set in the Kyoto Protocol.
+In response to the report, Michael Grubb, chief economist of the Carbon Trust, wrote an article in Prospect magazine, defending the Kyoto Protocol and describing the committee's report as being "strikingly inconsistent".
 Lawson responded to Grubb's article, describing it as an example of the "intellectual bankruptcy of the [...] climate change establishment".
 Lawson also said that Kyoto's approach was "wrong-headed" and called on the IPCC to be "shut down".

-At about the same time of the release of the House of Lords report, the UK Government launched the Stern Review, an inquiry undertaken by the HM Treasury and headed by Lord Stern of Brentford.
+At about the same time as the release of the House of Lords report, the UK Government launched the Stern Review, an inquiry undertaken by the HM Treasury and headed by Lord Stern of Brentford.
 According to the Stern Review, published in 2006, the potential costs of climate change far exceed the costs of a programme to stabilise the climate.
-Lawson's lecture to the Centre for Policy Studies think tank, published 1 November 2006 opposed the Stern Review and advocated adaptation to changes in global climate, rather than reducing greenhouse gas emissions.
+Lawson's lecture to the Centre for Policy Studies (CPS) think tank, published 1 November 2006, opposed the Stern Review and advocated adaptation to changes in global climate rather than reducing greenhouse gas emissions.

-In 2008, Lawson published a book expanding on his 2006 lecture to the Centre for Policy Studies, An Appeal to Reason: A Cool Look at Global Warming.
-He argues the case that, although global warming is happening, the impact of these changes will be relatively moderate rather than apocalyptic.
-He criticises those "alarmist" politicians and scientists who predict catastrophe unless urgent action is taken.
+In 2008, Lawson published a book expanding on his 2006 lecture to the CPS, An Appeal to Reason: A Cool Look at Global Warming.
+He argued the case that, although global warming is happening, the impact of these changes will be relatively moderate rather than apocalyptic.
+He criticised those "alarmist" politicians and scientists who predict catastrophe unless urgent action is taken.

-In July 2008, the Conservative magazine Standpoint published a transcript of a double interview with Lawson and Tory Policy Chief Oliver Letwin, in which Lawson described Letwin's views on global warming as "pie in the sky" and called on him and the Tory frontbench to "get real".
+In July 2008, the Conservative magazine Standpoint published a transcript of a double interview with Lawson and Conservative Policy Chief Oliver Letwin, in which Lawson described Letwin's views on global warming as "pie in the sky" and called on him and the Conservative frontbench to "get real".

-On 23 November 2009, Lawson became chairman of a new think tank, The Global Warming Policy Foundation, a registered education charity, involved in promoting climate change denial.
+On 23 November 2009, Lawson founded and then became chairman of a new think tank, The Global Warming Policy Foundation (GWPF), that is registered as an education charity.